MarioHdzCtu/angular-registry-frontend/README.md

 **Local deployment**

-`ng generate environments` in which you need two values like the following:
+Before deploying locally you need to update the src/environments/environment.ts file with the following structure:

 `
 export const environment = {